opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

     INFO  [HostHandler] 172.16.3.1 is not included in the subnet config of device:leaf2/3.
 Ignored.

 `h3` is discovered because ONOS intercepted the ARP request to resolve `h3`'s gateway IP address (`172.16.3.254`), but the rest of the programming fails because we have not provided a valid Trellis configuration for the switch port facing `h3` (`leaf2/3`).
-Indeed, if you look at [netcfg-sr.json] you will notice that the `"ports"` section include config for all `leaf1` host-facing ports, but it does NOT provide any for `leaf2`.
+Indeed, if you look at [netcfg-sr.json] you will notice that the `"ports"` section include a config block for all `leaf1` host-facing ports, but it does NOT provide any for `leaf2`.

 As a matter of fact, if you try to start a ping from `h4` (attached to `leaf2`), that should NOT work as well.

-It is your task to modify the [netcfg-sr.json] to provide the necessary configuration to enable connectivity for `h3` and `h4`:
+It is your task to modify the [netcfg-sr.json] to add the necessary config blocks to enable connectivity for `h3` and `h4`:

 1. Open up [netcfg-sr.json].
 2. Look for the `"ports"` section.